 Plead to or pay TVB tickets

-If you have a Traffic Violations Bureau (TVB) traffic ticket that was issued in Rochester or New York City, you can
+If you have a Traffic Violations Bureau (TVB) traffic ticket that was issued in New York City, you can

 - plead 'Guilty' and pay tickets answerable to TVB 1